Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 Tupelo honey health benefits

 Tupelo honey is a honey appreciated more for its olfactory qualities.
-It looks, smells, tastes awesome and for a food these are necessary features.
-Peoplens don’t necessary appreciate it for having great health benefits.
+It looks, smells, and tastes awesome, and for food, these are necessary features.
+People don’t necessarily appreciate it for having great health benefits.

-Nevertheless, a honey is a honey.
-It is great for the digestive and immune system and it makes a good dressing for wound problems.
+Nevertheless, honey is honey.
+It is great for the digestive and immune systems, and it makes a good dressing for wound problems.

-Studies have shown that tupelo honey has a good antimutagenic activity against Trp-p-1.
+Studies have shown that tupelo honey has good antimutagenic activity against Trp-p-1.

 The study compared honeys from different floral sources (acacia, buckwheat, fireweed, soybean, tupelo and Christmas berry and all of them exhibited significant inhibition of Trp-p-1 mutagenicity (WANG, X H et al., 2002).